MusikCube

 musikcube is a free and open-source cross-platform, terminal-based audio player software and streaming server.

 Features

 musikcube is based on a modular plug-in architecture, and uses plug-ins written in C++.
 Plug-ins provide core functionality for audio decoding, data streaming, output device handling, metadata parsing, digital signal processing, and more.
-Plugins currently exist to provide support for many popular audio codecs, including MP3, M4A, Ogg Vorbis, and FLAC.
+MP3 and Ogg Vorbis are natively supported, while plugins exist to provide support for many popular audio codecs, including M4A, WMA and FLAC.

 Internally, musikcube uses the SQLite database library for storing track and playlist metadata.

 There is currently no support for Digital rights management.

 musikcube is capable of streaming audio via an integrated server.
 An Android client also exists, allowing music to be streamed over local and wide-area networks.

-Licensing

-musikcube (and official plugins) are licensed under the BSD-3-Clause license.